arno-h/c02-ssy-demo1/README.md

 ```
 GET
 DELETE
-PUT
-POST
-PATCH
 ```
-We have not discussed till 25.11.2017 the HTTP Methods-
+We have not discussed the following HTTP Methods as of 25.11.2017
 ```
 PUT
 POST